Skip to Main Content

-Academic Search Complete Access to over 13,000 multi-disciplinary periodicals (more than 8,500 in full-text), including monographs, conference proceedings, reports, etc.
+Academic Search Complete This link opens in a new window Access to over 13,000 multi-disciplinary periodicals (more than 8,500 in full-text), including monographs, conference proceedings, reports, etc.

-Academic Video Online Academic Video Online provides over 66,000 videos covering subjects including business, health, counseling, history, and the arts.
+Academic Video Online This link opens in a new windowAcademic Video Online provides over 66,000 videos covering subjects including business, health, counseling, history, and the arts.

-Ebook Central Full-text e-books covering business, science and technology, social sciences, health and medicine, history, language and literature, and the arts.
+Ebook Central This link opens in a new windowFull-text e-books covering business, science and technology, social sciences, health and medicine, history, language and literature, and the arts.

-eBooks by EBSCOhost Provides access to over 20,000 eBooks on a wide variety of topics
+eBooks by EBSCOhost This link opens in a new window Provides access to over 20,000 eBooks on a wide variety of topics